 While the snowball fights may have started off innocently enough, they pose dangers to the strangers involved and those passing by.
 If a snowball hits someone in the face during one of those impromptu snowball fights, it is not less of an assault simply because it occurs during a playful snowball fight.
 Hitting vehicles and damaging property is also a danger.
 Be safe and avoid taking part in impromptu and unpredictable snowball fights; you never know where your snowball will land or how much damage its impact can cause.

-If you or a loved one has suffered any injuries stemming from the negligent acts of others, please contact a Virginia, Maryland and Washington, D.C. personal injury attorney at Koonz, McKenney, Johnson, DePaolis, and Lightfoot L.L.P.
+If you or a loved one has suffered any injuries stemming from the negligent acts of others, please contact a Virginia, Maryland and Washington, D.C. personal injury attorney at Koonz, McKenney, Johnson & DePaolis L.L.P.